WE-Autopilot/MNIST_Workshop/README.md

 ## What is MNIST?

 The MNIST dataset (Modified National Institute of Standards and Technology database) is a widely used benchmark dataset in machine learning, particularly for image processing and computer vision tasks.
+Think of it like computer vision's "Hello world!".

-It consists of 70,000 grayscale images of handwritten digits (0-9), each of size 28x28 pixels.
+The dataset consists of 70,000 grayscale images of handwritten digits (0-9), each of size 28x28 pixels.

 - **Training and Testing:** It is divided into 60,000 training images and 10,000 testing images.

 - **Purpose:** The dataset is commonly used to train and evaluate classification algorithms, serving as a foundational task in deep learning and neural network research.

 - **Simplicity:** Its small size and pre-processed, normalized format make it ideal for testing models and concepts with low computational overhead.

-Despite being simple, MNIST has inspired more complex variants like Fashion-MNIST for modern use cases.

 <div align="center">
     <img src="README_assets/MNIST_Visualization.gif" alt="Neural Network of MNIST">